-Trump in Davos: ‘I want to see a strong dollar’
+Trump's market-moving (and contradicting) comment in Davos: ‘I want to see a strong dollar’

 Asked about negotiations between the United States, Canada and Mexico to rework the North American Free Trade Agreement (NAFTA), Ross said it was more important to get a "proper deal" than a quick agreement.

-But he conceded that a Mexican presidential election, Canadian provincial elections and the U.S. congressional election -- all this year -- could complicate the talks if they drag on.
+But he conceded that a Mexican presidential election, Canadian provincial elections and the U.S. congressional elections - all this year - could complicate the talks if they drag on.

 "As we move further into the year, the political calendar gets more complicated," Ross said.